emfcamp/Website/templates/about/internet.md

 * 5GHz: use channels 36 or 140 @ 20 MHz.
 * Use a minimum data and beacon rate of 12 Mbit/s.
 Beacon interval 100 ms or higher.
 * Only broadcast one SSID.
 SSID spamming is is very antisocial.
-* Do not prefix your broadcasted SSID(s) with “emf”.
+* Do not prefix your broadcasted SSID with “emf”.
 Do not use other well-known SSIDs.
 * Do not use high-gain antennas.
 * Limit your transmit power as much as possible, for example to 6 dBm or 4 mW.